IEEE Medal for Environmental and Safety Technologies

 The Medal for Environmental and Safety Technologies was established by the Institute of Electrical and Electronics Engineers (IEEE) Board of Directors in 2008.
-This award is presented for outstanding accomplishments in the application of technology in the fields of interest to IEEE that improve the environment and/or public safety.
+This award is presented for outstanding accomplishments in the application of technology in the fields of interest to IEEE, that improve the environment and/or public safety.
 The medal is sponsored by Toyota Corporation.

 The award may be presented to an individual or a team of up to three people.

-Recipients of this award receive a gold medal, a bronze replica, a certificate and an honorarium.
+Recipients of this award receive a gold medal, a bronze replica, a certificate, and an honorarium.

 The award was presented for the first time in 2010.

-Basis for Judging: In the evaluation process, the following criteria are considered: public benefits of the contribution; degree in improvement in important performance metrics; innovative design, development, or application engineering; favorable influence on the contribution on technical professions.
+The basis for judging: In the evaluation process, the following criteria are considered: public benefits of the contribution; degree of improvement in important performance metrics; innovative design, development, or application engineering; favorable influence on the contribution to technical professions.